chejeong/chejeong/README.md

 I am a Data Analytics major at Denison University, a small liberal arts college located in Granville, OH.

+I have experience cleaning data, building machine learning models, and reporting findings in various real-life projects.
+I have included a few of my project repositories below.

 </br>

 ### Technologies & Tools